mvicens/typrod/README.md

   - Specifications of TPD data are similar to databases', like in SQL table creations (column name, datatype, mandatory...).
   - Use of a worldwide standard data-interchange format such as JSON.
   - TPD components are descripted by CSS syntax.
-- Flexibility, adaptability and variety on methods arguments and options values.
+- Flexibility, adaptability and variety on function arguments and option values.
-- Clean code.

 ## Install